The Original Rider Waite Tarot Deck Review

 The Original Rider-Waite Tarot Set Review

-In 1909, Arthur E. Waite encouraged the illustrator Pixie to create an innovative and revolutionary tarot deck along with him which will rival all the tarot decks created before them.
+In 1909, Arthur E. Waite encouraged the illustrator Pixie to create an innovative and revolutionary tarot deck, rivaling all the tarot decks created before them.
 The result was the creation of the legendary Rider-Waite Tarot, which is still loved and respected among the tarot community today.
 It is still relevant for readings and works as an inspiration for creating many other decks.
-Modern tarot decks follow the pattern of the original Rider-Waite Tarot and it has become a tradition for the 20th century tarot designs.
+Modern tarot decks follow the pattern of the original Rider-Waite Tarot, and it has become a tradition for 20th-century tarot designs.
 The original facsimile was destroyed during the bombing of London during World War 2.

 Features and Specifications:

-It is available in paperback and cards version on Amazon in the language of English.
+It is available in paperback and cards version on Amazon in English.
 It was published on 23rd May 2012 by U.S. Games Systems Inc. It weighs about 12 ounces and has a dimension of about 5.5 x 1.25 x 6.25 inches.

 • The deck has 78 cards.